 "I want to use the law to help those who were wronged at work find justice."

-Kathryn joined Katz, Marshall & Banks as a litigation fellow in September 2020.
+Kathryn Evans, an associate at Katz, Marshall & Banks, joined the firm in September 2020.

 Previously, she worked as an intern in the Immigration and Family Unit at Bronx Legal Services and then at the Gender Equality Law Center, where she worked on employment discrimination cases.